-A: If you are eating fish from a lake we have not sampled that fits in the category or type of lake we have sampled (acidic water and high organic material) and you are concerned, you should follow the consumption recommendations we have provided in the advisory for the other lakes.
-These recommendations would be protective if the levels of mercury in fish from your lake are similar to the ones we have sampled.
+A: If you are eating fish from a lake we have not sampled and you are concerned, you should follow the consumption recommendations we have provided in the advisory for the other lakes.
+These recommendations would be protective if the levels of mercury in fish from your lake or river are similar to the ones we have sampled.
 Choosing smaller fish and fish of other species as indicated above will also reduce any risk that exists.
 Generally, smaller fish have lower levels of contaminants.